 The Fayetteville Central Dispatch Center provides an exciting career path that not only challenges you, but also gives you the opportunity to help those in need when they need it the most.
 Our center provides that help 24 hours a day, 7 days a week, which includes weekends, holidays, and in inclement weather.
-Our team includes a dispatch manager, assistant dispatch manager, two shift supervisors, two trainers, and nineteen dispatchers.
+Our team includes a dispatch manager, assistant dispatch manager, three shift supervisors, one trainer and twenty-one dispatchers.
 We are a diverse group from many different backgrounds and with varied experiences.

 Our training program is first in the state to be recognized and certified by the Association of Public Safety Communications Officials (APCO).
 We also maintain a partnership with The National Center for Missing and Exploited Children (NCMEC).